EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### logUser

-This method helps to keep track of a user by assinging auto generated id to a user.
-It is sufficient to call this method once.
-You can also call this method to update attributes for a user.
+logUser helps to identify a user by assigning an auto-generated id.
+It is sufficient to call this method once when the user first opens the app after download.
+You can also use this method to update attributes for a user.

 Method